curusarn/simonlet.cz/talks/if20/index.md

 Before we type anything, we see that there are only results from current directory - current directory is highlighted with blue color.

 Once we type in the query we get a mix of records from current directory and other directories.
-Another thing to notice is how each word in the query is taken separately.

 When we change the query to something specific enough we see that results from current directory disappear completely.